3CloudSolutions/asd-oss-blogs/appinsights-inprocess-agent-sample/README.md

     </configuration>
 </plugin>
 ````

-Create the zip file based on the zip-assembly file.
+The second will create the zip file based on the zip-assembly file.

 ````xml
 <plugin>